 Louise studied landscape architecture in Edinburgh and worked there for three years with architects Michael Laird and Partners, before moving to South-east Asia.
 She spent fifteen years in Hong Kong and Singapore, working mainly in the private sector on large scale infrastructure and development projects, with a two year secondment to the Hong Kong Government’s Strategic Planning Unit.

 In 1998 she returned to the United Kingdom where she joined Medway Council; she lead an in-house landscape and townscape character assessment, represented the Council at 2 public inquiries, designed a new country park and implemented several new playgrounds and school grounds.
 She later provided external landscape advice on an ad hoc basis.
 In 2017 Medway Council asked LHLA to provide regular landscape advice on major planning applications.

-Louise is a Chartered Landscape Architect with over 30 years of experience; she has been a judge for the Kent Design Awards, was a Trustee of the Becket Housing Association for 10 years and is now a Trustee for the Penshurst Almshouses.
+Louise is a Chartered Landscape Architect with over 30 years of experience; she has been a judge for the Kent Design Awards, and is a Trustee for the Penshurst Almshouses.